 There are many challenges inherent in teaching research methods and skills to undergraduates.
 Students need support with complex practices throughout the research process, from selecting and narrowing topics to synthesizing outside sources with their own ideas.
 The TRUE Workshop Series is an opportunity to join a cohort of instructors as we discuss difficult places in the research process and identify concrete teaching techniques to help students develop as researchers.
-Membership in this cohort is open to all University of Delaware instructors, but graduate students, postdoctoral researchers, and other early career professionals are encouraged to participate.
+Membership in this cohort is open to everyone who teaches at UD, as well as graduate students who are not yet in a teaching role.

 Schedule and Topics

-During Spring 2018, The TRUE Cohort met for five weeks to discuss the following topics:
+The TRUE cohort will meet for five weeks to discuss the following topics.

 The TRUE Workshop Series is a collaboration between the English Department and the UD Library, Museums & Press.
-Coordinators for the series are:
+For more information, contact:

 Postdoctoral Researcher in Writing Pedagogy

 First Year Experience & Student Success Librarian

 University of Delaware Library